 The 2015 exhibition, of necessity much smaller, sought to recapture that blend, and the accompanying catalogue, most of which I have written, has detailed extracts from the speeches, the reviews and the artists’ letters which all form part of Nottingham Castle’s fascinating archive relating to the show.

 A Song of the Sea - The St Ives Schools of Landscape and Marine Painting

 Exhibition at Worcester Art Gallery - 8th February to 26th April 2014

-This exhibition highlights how, in the period prior to 1914, the art colony at St Ives gained a worldwide reputation as a centre for both the practice and teaching of landscape and marine painting.
+This exhibition highlighted how, in the period prior to 1914, the art colony at St Ives gained a worldwide reputation as a centre for both the practice and teaching of landscape and marine painting.
 In particular, the Schools of Painting at St Ives were unique, firstly, for concentrating almost exclusively on landscape and marine painting, and, secondly, for insisting that students worked out of doors, whenever weather conditions permitted.
 In an era when painting en plein air was in vogue, the ability to learn in an outdoor setting how to combat all the problems involved was crucial.

-In addition to featuring major works by the leading teachers, such as Adrian Stokes, Julius Olsson, Algernon Talmage and Louis Grier, the exhibition includes not only examples of work done by some of the many British students, who flocked to the Schools from other art schools, such as the Slade, Liverpool, Birkenhead, Bushey, Bristol etc., but also from America, Canada, and Australia.
+In addition to featuring major works by the leading teachers, such as Adrian Stokes, Julius Olsson, Algernon Talmage and Louis Grier, the exhibition included not only examples of work done by some of the many British students, who flocked to the Schools from other art schools, such as the Slade, Liverpool, Birkenhead, Bushey, Bristol etc., but also from America, Canada, and Australia.
 Many of these students went on to become the leading marine painters of the next generation both here and abroad.
-This exhibition is the first time that this story has been told and the international influence of these Schools of Painting highlighted.
+This exhibition was the first time that this story has been told and the international influence of these Schools of Painting highlighted.

 A Century of St Ives Art 1840-1940